 Your class time, as a medical technology major, will be split between lecture and practical, hands on experience in clinical laboratory training.
 Depending upon your program and career goals, it is likely you will choose a study specialization and near the end of your program you may undergo an internship of some sort.
 Courses you can expect to take include:

-If God has gifted you with a scientific mind and the desire to help bring compassionate care to people created in His image, then perhaps choosing a major in medical technology is the next step He has in store for you!
+If God has gifted you with a scientific mind and the desire to help bring compassionate care to people created in His image, then perhaps choosing to get a medical technology degree at a Christian College is the next step He has in store for you!

 By Amber Gragert